mkdir - make directories

 The following exit values shall be returned:

-- All the specified directories were created successfully or the -p option was specified and all the specified directories now exist.
+- All the specified directories were created successfully, or the -p option was specified and all the specified directories either already existed or were created successfully.

 - An error occurred.